Pneumaturgy/web/docs/projects/geomancy.md

 ![Puer](../../assets/figures/puer.png)

-This phallic figure represents aggression and passion, and therefore when revealed, triggers a −1 health to all Geo currently not locked, and +1 health to all Geo currently locked.
+This phallic figure represents domination, and therefore when revealed, triggers a −1 health to all Geo currently not locked, and +1 health to all Geo currently locked.